ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 a variable of type `(module ModuleType)`.
 (We can replace `M` with a `struct ... end` definition or a functor call).

-The second expression converts back such a value into a module `M` which can be used in the expression (expression of the form `M.function`).
+The second expression converts back such a value into a module `M`, which can be used in the expression (expression of the form `M.function`).

 If a function just needs to get a first-class module and uses its exported values,